thenexthub/Codira/docs/ABI/Mangling.rst

 Symbolic references
 ~~~~~~~~~~~~~~~~~~~

-The Swift compiler emits mangled names into binary images to encode
+The Codira compiler emits mangled names into binary images to encode
 references to types for runtime instantiation and reflection.
 In a binary,
 these mangled names may embed pointers to runtime data
 structures in order to more efficiently represent locally-defined types.